timetoady/1800clothing/README.md

-# 1800clothing
+# 1800 Clothing

- Has all the data and info downloaded from the original ftp site for better accesability.
+Two files: drop from FTP site, and images directly from client Lorie